InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/CMP JS API v1.1 Final.md

   hasGlobalScope: *Boolean,  // true if the vendor consent data is retrieved from the global cookie, false if a publisher-specific (or publisher-group-specific) cookie*

+  cookieVersion: *Integer*,

+  created: *Timestamp*, // Epoch deciseconds when consent string was first created

+  lastUpdated: *Timestamp*, // Epoch deciseconds when consent string was last updated

+  cmpId: *Integer*, // Consent Manager Provider ID that last updated the consent string

+  cmpVersion: *Integer*, // Consent Manager Provider version

+  consentScreen: *Integer*, // Screen number in the CMP where consent was given

+  consentLanguage: *String*, // Two-letter ISO639-1 language code that CMP asked for consent in

+  vendorListVersion: *Integer*, // Version of vendor list used in most recent consent string update.

+  maxVendorId: *Integer*, // The maximum VendorId for which consent values are given.

   purposeConsents: {

     *purposeId*: *consentBoolean*,